1800 Litres Direct Pressure Underground Rainwater Harvesting System

 A floating intake ensures that no water from either the surface or bottom of the tank is taken into the pump.
 This means that only clean water passes through the system and is pumped to the point of use.

 The rodent guard protects the water inside the tank from rodents and large debris which could contaminate the water by entering via the overflow.

 Important Delivery Information

-Please note the delivery price quoted is for delivery to an address in England or Wales.
+Please note the price of this tank includes delivery to an address in England or Wales.
 Deliveries to Scotland, Northern Ireland and offshore islands may incur a surcharge.
-Please contact us for additional delivery charges to any of these locations.
+Please contact us for delivery charges to any of these locations.